-1 director may provide any negative employer whose contributions paid into the 2 trust fund are greater than the benefit charges against that employer's 3 account, for a minimum of three consecutive years immediately preceding the 4 computation date or subject to the law as required, with up to a thirty percent 5 reduction to that employer's rate for any year if that employer has in place a 6 plan approved by the bureau which addresses substantive changes to that 7 employer's business operation and ensures that any rate reduction provided 8 will not put the employer account back into a negative status.
-9 An employer that does not qualify under subdivision a is subject to a rate b.
-10 determined as follows: 11 For each calendar year new employers must be assigned a rate that is (1) 12 one hundred fifty percent of two and two tenths percent the positive 13 employer maximum rate or a rate of one percent, whichever is greater, 14 unless the employer is classified in construction services.
-However, an 15 employer must be assigned the maximum rate within the negative 16 employer rate ranges for any year if, as of the computation date, the 17 cumulative benefits charged to that employer's account equal or 18 exceed the cumulative contributions paid on or before October 19 thirty-first with respect to wages paid by that employer before October 20 first of that year.
-21 (2) New employers in construction services must be assigned a rate of 22 seven percent or the maximum rate, whichever is greater the negative 23 employer maximum rate.
-24 (3)Assignment by the bureau of an employer's industrial classification for 25 the purposes of this section must be the two digit major group provided 26 in the standard industrial classification manual, in accordance with 27 established classification practices found in the standard industrial 28 classification manual issued by the executive office of the president, 29 office of management and budget.
-30 4.
+- An employer that does not qualify under subdivision a is subject to a rate determined as follows: - (1) For each calendar year new employers must be assigned a rate that is one hundred fifty percent of two and two tenths percent the positive employer maximum rate or a rate of one percent, whichever is greater, unless the employer is classified in construction services.
+However, an employer must be assigned the maximum rate within the negative employer rate ranges for any year if, as of the computation date, the cumulative benefits charged to that employer's account equal or exceed the cumulative contributions paid on or before October thirty-first with respect to wages paid by that employer before October first of that year. - (2) New employers in construction services must be assigned a rate of seven percent or the maximum rate, whichever is greater the negative employer maximum rate. - (3) Assignment by the bureau of an employer's industrial classification for the purposes of this section must be the two digit major group provided in the standard industrial classification manual, in accordance with established classification practices found in the standard industrial classification manual issued by the executive office of the president, office of management and budget. - 4.
 An employer who has ceased to be liable for contributions shall continue its established experience rating account if it again becomes liable within three years from the date that it ceased to be liable.
 Such employer's rate, however, must be determined in accordance with subsection 3.